Exponentially decreasing critical detection efficiency for any Bell inequality

-The purpose of the upper bound on the sufficient value of $\kappa$ is not only theoretical.
+\begin{result} Given a Bell inequality specified by coefficients $c^{x,y}_{a,b}\geq 0$, with $a,b,x$,$y$ taking values from some finite sets, it is sufficient to take $\kappa_i=\frac{1}{2}\Sigma C^{N-i}(\Sigma+C)^{i-1}$, $i\in \{1,\dots, N-1\}$, such that the LHV bound of the corresponding PNP Bell inequality is $C^N$, where $\Sigma = \sum_{a,b,x,y}c^{x,y}_{a,b}$ is the Bell's inequality algebraic bound. \end{result} The proof is given in Appendix~\ref{app:proof}.
+The purpose of the upper bound on the sufficient values of $\kappa_i$ is not only theoretical.
 In practice, even if we use a product quantum strategy, due to experimental errors both $\mathrm{A}$ and $\mathrm{B}$ will have small yet nonzero values.
-These errors will be multiplied by $\kappa$ and could potentially result in large errors in the value of the violation.
+These errors will be multiplied by $\kappa_i$ and could potentially result in no violation.

 {\em Lowering the critical detection efficiency.---}Here, we show that having a source of photon pairs carrying $N$ entangled states each alongside with PNP Bell inequalities allows for a significant reduction in the critical detection efficiency requirements for the violation of local realism.